Compilers Tutorials/Papers Libs/Sources Newsgroups FAQ Forums/Lists

-If you want to have a look at the output of simple Modula-2 CGI programs wich can be written after learning from this tutorial click here.
+If you want to have a look at the output of a simple Modula-2 CGI program wich can be written after learning from this tutorial click here.

-Before I begin to explain the basics of CGI, you should also download a free www-server to test your first programming approaches without uploading them to the web.
-As there are a lot of things possibly running out of control 'cause of small mistakes I RECOMMEND you do such an installation.
+Before I begin to explain the basics of CGI, you should download a www-server to test your first programming approaches without uploading them to the web.
+As there are a lot of things possibly running out of control because of small mistakes I recommend you do such an installation.
 It does not do any harm to your existing internet-setup(s).
 And by the way: If you think of a server as an incredible huge program - have a look.
 And it's even not as small as it can get.

 Here are a few links to download free server-software:

-As this program does not make any sense, we'll move on and have a look at processing user-input from a html-form.
+As the program we wrote just demonstrates we have a working environment, we'll move on and have a look at processing user-input from a html-form.
 The easy example below uses "method get" to send a simple string to the cgi-program.
 This method puts the user-input in the environment-variable "QUERY_STRING".
 You can read the contents of this var as shown above.
 But first we'll have to write this simple html-file:

 <html><head><title>simple input</title></head><body>